 Explanation: Curved surface area of cylinder = 2πrh

-Curved surface area of hemisphere = 2πr2
+The curved surface area of hemisphere = 2πr2

-Here, we have two hemisphere.
+Here, we have two hemispheres.

 So, total curved surface area = 2πrh+2(2πr2) = 2πrh+4πr2